 - Brainstorm your editorial calendar including affiliate posts and sponsored posts.

 That’s it!
-You’re ready to start your own lifestyle blog.
+If you’ve been thinking about starting a lifestyle blog you’v got the foundation to get going.
 If you have any questions, tweet me @ashleyfromhp.

 Weekly Meal Planner